ashwinbhaskar/google-drive-file-uploader/README.md

 # google-drive-file-uploader

-A Clojure program to upload files to google-drive
+A Clojure CLI program to upload files to google-drive

 ## Usage